Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I have an old model Air compressor 12 Gallon 1 Horsepower.
 My problem is when you plug it in, it looks like the AC outlet might be shorted and gonna burn my fuse.

-If I knock the motor body with the plastic hammer and then it gonna start the motor and when the pressure will reach the maximum set up and then the motor will create noise and then the power with kick my fuse burn.
+If I knock the motor body with the plastic hammer and then it gonna starts the motor and when the pressure will reach the maximum setup and then the motor will create noise and then the power with kick my fuse burn.

 Please I need your help.